RedHatWorkshops/openshiftv3-ops-workshop/oc_adm_top.md

 # Using `oc adm top` to Present Platform Usage Statistics

 The `oc adm top` command analyzes resources managed by the platform and presents current usage statistics.
-The information provided by this command gives operations valueable insight into cluster capacity.
+The information provided by this command gives operations valuable insight into cluster capacity.

 ## Step 1